Surrogacy & Donor Options Internationally

 What are the key considerations in Donor IVF or surrogacy??
 What risks do you need to plan for upfront?
 How can you calculate budgets and influence surrogate match times?
 How can you develop a meaningful relationship with a surrogate introduced via an agency?

 Megan Hall-Greenberg, Surro Connections, USA

 Whether you are using your own or donor eggs, this session will clarify the factors that affect egg & sperm quality and what can maximise success.
 Explains the latest thinking in Embryo screening/ PGT-A testing.

 Dr Vicken Sahakian, Pacific Fertility Center, LA, USA

-Many women harbour unresolved grief around their infertility.
+Many harbour unresolved grief around their infertility.
 Moving on from using your own eggs can be a difficult decision.
-This session features the lived experience of three woman and how they ‘moved on’ mentally to allow them to have the family they dreamed of.
+This session features the lived experience of three couples and how they ‘moved on’ mentally to allow them to have the family they dreamed of.

 Moderator: Nina Barnsley, DCN

 Panelists: Charlotte Clark, Angelo De Pol, Katie Ingram